Dealing with the financial affairs of someone who has died

 You can find out how to get free or affordable legal advice.

-How long does it take to get probate or letters of administration
+How long it takes to get probate or letters of administration

-You can apply for probate online or by post.
-However, you can only apply by post if you’re applying for letters of administration.
+You can usually apply for probate online or by post.

 Applying for probate online